Accelerated Mobile Pages (AMP) Progress One Year Later — Revealed

 The majority of the publishers saw higher eCPMs (Impact and proportion of lift varies by region and how optimized the non-AMP sites are)

-While the first year of AMP has passed successfully as per the AMP project team, there is nothing wrong in assuming some exaggerations in their results and expressions.
+While the first year of Accelerated Mobile Pages has passed successfully as per the AMP project team, there is nothing wrong in assuming some exaggerations in their results and expressions.
 There’s also no guarantee that Google won’t ditch this format in some time if not responded well by the audience, just as it did with authorship.
 And AMP is ultimately another way of keeping you attached to yet another Google proprietary.

 Yet there is no harm into changing your website pages into AMP, right!
 Because statistically speaking audience loves AMP speed.
 I mean who wouldn’t?
 If you are looking for someone who can help you with this changeover, then contact us.
 We would be delighted to help you in any and every way we can.
 For now let us enjoy the Info-graphic uploaded by the AMP Project Team.